 The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR], the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.

-The data controller is the Practice owner, Tim McDonogh.
-The Information Governance Lead is Mrs Pam Caiado who is also the Data Protection Officer.
+The data controller is the practice owner, Tim McDonogh.
+The Information Governance Lead is Mrs Lucy Goulding who is also the Data Protection Officer.

 - Personal data for the provision of dental health care